 Maybelline New York global makeup artist Erin Parsons was the person behind the look.
 In a press release, Parsons explained that she uses a combination of brushes and fingertip application to lend the lids an "organic" and "painterly" feel.
 “We’re using the products in different ways,” she said.
 “The idea is to channel your inner artist.”

 To create the look, Parsons used the seafoam shade from The City Urban Light Kits All-In-One Eye + Cheek Palette ($12) all over the eyes as a base.
 Then, she used the soft pink shadow from the palette to highlight the inner corners of the eyes.
-Next, she mixed the shade Ice Pop from the Lemonade Craze Eyeshadow Palette ($11) with FaceStudio Lasting Fix Makeup Setting Spray ($10) and smudged it across the tail of the brows.
+Next, she mixed a pink shade (we like Landmark from The Matte Bar palette, $10) with FaceStudio Lasting Fix Makeup Setting Spray ($10) and smudged it across the tail of the brows.
 Finally, she mixed Tattoo Studio Longwear Eyeliner ($8) in Striking Navy, Deep Teal, and Polished White on the back of her hand, before "swathing" it across the inner and outer corner of the eyes.
 To add a final metallic touch, she added a "wisp" of the Sparkling Silver pencil across lids and brows using her fingertips.

 Helmut Lang S/S 2020